top of page

 Heart Tonic

-Improves circulation, reduces HBP and cholesterol, antioxidant and rejuvenative.
+It improves circulation, reduces HBP and cholesterol, and is antioxidant and rejuvenative.

 Hawthorne, lindon, burdock, hibiscus, motherwort, and rose.